gitlabhq/gitlabhq/doc/development/writing_documentation.md

 General documentation is categorized by _User_, _Admin_, and _Contributor_, and describe what that feature is, and how to use it or set it up.

-## Documentation Articles - Writing Method
+## Technical Articles - Writing Method

 Use the [writing method](https://about.gitlab.com/handbook/marketing/developer-relations/technical-writing/#writing-method) defined by the Technical Writing team.